AgroClimaticTools/CDBC/README.md

 - [License](#License)
 ---
 ### Overview
-The Climate Data Bias Corrector tool was developed for removing the bias from Global Climate Model (GCM)/Regional Climate Model (RCM) derived outputs of climate variables- precipitation, temperature and solar radiation for the historical as well as the future period.
+The Climate Data Bias Corrector tool is developed for removing the bias from Global Climate Model (GCM)/Regional Climate Model (RCM) derived outputs of climate variables- precipitation, temperature and solar radiation for the historical as well as the future period.
 The tool is developed using a free and open-source widget toolkit- PyQt available in Python.
 The source codes of the tool can be found at [Source Code](/Source%20Codes) folder which are feasible to modify/update in future for further improvement of used as well as the addition of new methodologies to remove the bias from GCM/RCM projections.

 ### Installation
 The tool is easy to install in all the versions of Windows and does not require any supporting software for its installation.
 The installable executable file can be downloaded from [CDBC Google Drive](https://drive.google.com/open?id=1O-U5EXd0AfxrTmqwoWvdpKn7CUIy1ygs).
 Following are the steps to install in Windows: